Tuition Payment Policy

 After submission of the FAFSA and NYS TAP (if applicable) applications, the Hilbert College Financial Aid Office will issue follow-up instructions and/or provide an individualized Financial Aid Package.
 Contained in the financial aid package are instructions for each student to visit finaid.hilbert.edu and either accept or decline the scholarships, grants and student loans that have been offered.
 First time students who accept the offer of a federal student loan must also complete a Master Promissory Note and Entrance Counseling by signing into the studentaid.gov account created when the FAFSA process began.

-Tuition bills are available after class registration takes place.
-Student bills will reflect pending financial aid only if the preceding financial aid application steps have been completed.
-Typically, fall e-bills are emailed to students in early June, spring bills are emailed in early December, and summer bills are emailed in early May.
+Tuition e-bills are available after class registration takes place.
+Student e-bills will reflect pending financial aid only if the preceding financial aid application steps have been completed.
+Typically, fall e-bills are emailed to students in early June, spring bills are emailed in early December, and summer e-bills are emailed in early May.
 Changes to registration load or financial aid will result in a revised e-bill notification.
-Please note, residency charges are assessed on the bill only after placement in a residence hall is completed by the Residence Life staff.
-All students are required to sign a financial responsibility agreement at time of registration.
+Please note, residency charges are assessed on the e-bill only after placement in a residence hall is completed by the Residence Life staff.
+All students are required to sign a financial responsibility agreement at the time of registration.

 Payment Policy

-All tuition balances are payable by the published due date on the bill, accessed in Nelnet via Self-Service following registration.
-It is highly encouraged that payments be made online via Nelnet (via self-service portal at selfservice.hilbert.edu).
+Students are notified via campuscommerce.com (Nelnet) to their Hilbert email when their e-bill is available to view and pay.
+All tuition balances are payable by the published due date on the e-bill, accessed in Nelnet via Self-Service following registration.
+It is highly encouraged that payments be made online via Nelnet (via self-service portal at selfservice.hilbert.edu > Finance tab > Payment Options).
 However, payments made directly to the Student Finance Office by cash, check, debit card, and money order are also acceptable.
-Any credit card payments must be paid online via Nelnet.
+Any credit card payments must be made online via Nelnet.

 Bill Payment Designees

-- Step 3: Look for the billing due date when bill is available
+- Look for the billing due date when bill is available

 Important Considerations Regarding Fees

 Students registered in an on-campus undergraduate program will have fees assessed on their tuition bill.
 These fees are mandatory and cover participation in campus activities and access to technology services.
-A full listing of current tuition and fees is on the Hilbert College website.
+A full listing of current tuition and fees can be found on the college website.
 Students must be registered for classes in order to take advantage of the services that fees cover.

 Campus Activity & Technology Access